 Step 2: Fill up the ingredients

-While some fill ingredients before starting the machine, I always do it during warm-up time.
+While some users fill ingredients before starting the machine, I always do it during warm-up time.
 Because ‘we need the rotis NOW’, you know?
-I would recommend starting every run by ensuring all ingredients are at maximum level.
-If something falls short, the Rotimatic does pause and warn you with chirpy beeps but why not aim for efficient use from the very start?
+I would recommend filling all the ingredients prior to every use.
+If something falls short in quantity, the Rotimatic pauses and warns you with beeps but it’s not a very efficient use of time.

-Step 3: Be industrious till first few rotis are ready
+Step 3: Do chores till first few rotis are ready

-Shoo, don’t hover around the machine.
-You are just making it nervous.
-Kidding, but seriously this is a perfect time to heat up the curry or veggies, eat some cake, feed your toddler (as in my case) or just put up your feet and watch some TV!
+Don’t hover around the machine, you are making it nervous.
+Kidding.
+But this is a perfect time to heat up the curry or veggies, eat some cake, feed your kids (as in my case) or just put up your feet and watch some TV!

-Step 5: Place the soft, puffy rotis in a container with a lid and show it some love
+Step 5: Place the rotis in a container with lid and show it some love

 Step 6: Vent to the machine and then cut its power